rubyzip/rubyzip/README.md

 ```
 It defaults to `Zlib::DEFAULT_COMPRESSION`.
 Possible values are `Zlib::BEST_COMPRESSION`, `Zlib::DEFAULT_COMPRESSION` and `Zlib::NO_COMPRESSION`

-All settings in same time
+You can set multiple settings at the same time by using a block:

 ```ruby
   Zip.setup do |c|